MMedFD: A Real-world Healthcare Benchmark for Multi-turn Full-Duplex Automatic Speech Recognition: Methodology

-Pre-processing integrates dialogue filtering with signal conditioning.
-A LLM screens for personally identifiable information (PII), semantic validity, and healthcare relevance, following governance-first curation practices as in the BigScience ROOTS corpus \cite{laurencon2022roots}.
-Pre-processing combined dialogue filtering with signal conditioning.
-A LLM screened for personally identifiable information (PII), semantic validity, and healthcare relevance, following governance-first curation practices consistent with the BigScience ROOTS corpus \cite{laurencon2022roots}.
-PII-positive items were gated from annotator access and auto-waived.
-Remaining content was manually verified and redacted prior to release.
-Audio was conditioned through DC offset removal, peak limiting, root mean square (RMS) normalization, and band-limiting.
-Segmentation was performed using Silero voice activity detection (VAD) \cite{silero_vad} with padding and short-gap merging.
+Preprocessing combined dialogue filtering with signal conditioning.
+An LLM screened for personally identifiable information (PII), semantic validity, and healthcare relevance, following governance-first curation practices consistent with the BigScience ROOTS corpus \cite{laurencon2022roots}.
+PII-positive items were blocked from annotator access and removed.
+Remaining content was manually verified and redacted before release.
+Audio conditioning included DC offset removal, peak limiting, root mean square (RMS) normalization, and band-limiting.
+Segmentation used Silero voice activity detection (VAD) \cite{silero_vad} with padding and short-gap merging.
 Non-speech audio longer than one second was excluded from the user view and retained in the conversation view.
-Playback-aware diarization, based on pyannote-style modeling, refined user–agent boundaries and identified overlaps excluded from supervised training \cite{pyannote}.
+Playback-aware diarization based on pyannote-style modeling refined user–agent boundaries and identified overlapping speech excluded from supervised training \cite{pyannote}.
 Residual echo was detected by correlating the microphone signal with the agent TTS reference and was masked or down-weighted \cite{aec_eval}.
-This stage produced RTTM turns, user-only segmentation with per-segment signal-to-noise ratio (SNR), and updated session manifests.
+This stage produced RTTM turns, segmentation for the user view with per-segment signal-to-noise ratio (SNR), and updated session manifests.